mosip/inji-certify/docker-compose/docker-compose-injistack/README.md

     - View credential status at a Standards Compliant VC Verfier such as [Inji Verify](https://injiverify.collab.mosip.net).
 3. As a sample, you can try downloading VC with the UIN `5860356276` or `2154189532`.
 The OTP for this purpose can be given as `111111` which is the Mock OTP for eSignet Collab Environment.
 The above sample identities should be present at both the Identity Provider(here, National ID) and at the Local Issuer(here, Agriculture Department or Transport Department).

-### Advanced Users: Accessing the Credentials via the Postman Interface
+### Running only certify service - Accessing the Credentials via the Postman Interface

 1. Open Postman
 2. Import the [Mock Collections & Environments](../../docs/postman-collections/) from here, make appropriate changes to the Credential Type and contexts as per your VerifiableCredential and the configured WellKnown.